ksu-is/MoneyMediator/README.md

 # MoneyMediator
-For my project I will develop an expense tracker inspired by this Github expense tracker project called [Tendie-Tracker.](https://github.com/eddyharrington/Tendie-Tracker)
+For my project I will develop an expense tracker inspired by this Github expense tracker project called the [Professional Expense Tracker.](https://www.youtube.com/watch?v=tMLsR0_2yIE)
 This app will help you record your income and expenses using a database through sqlite3.
  This app will allow users to input data to view, track and anticipate present and future expenses.
 If able I would like to add a way to incorporatate viewing credit usage and growth .